IvanWend/job-market-agent/docs/ROADMAP.md

 # Roadmap

 The **service / infrastructure** half of my AI-engineering portfolio, built one phase at a time.
-Phase 1 (ingestion) and 1b (remote-source pivot, 90-day window, frozen eval DB) are **done and removed from this document** — see the README for how ingestion works.
-What follows is the current state and everything still to build.

 ## Data flow